a-watkin/mouse-recorder/README.md

 A JS array is used to store mouse coordinates.

-Clicks are also recorded and logged to the screen.
+Clicks are also recorded and logged to the screen along with the window size and a UUID.

 Play back is done with jQuery and CSS.